rust-lang/book/nostarch/chapter08.md

 v.push(8);
 ```

-Using the `push` method to add values to a vector
+Listing 8-3: Using the `push` method to add values to a vector

 As with any variable, if we want to be able to change its value, we need to
 make it mutable using the `mut` keyword, as discussed in Chapter 3.
 The numbers